Middle Eastern Mujaddara (Insanely Good Lentil and Rice dish with Caramelized Onions and Warm Spices)

 Yield: about 3 cups

-This dish is incredibly delicious.
+These Red wine braised lentils are like a warm hug.
+Perfect healthy comfort food for the cooler months.
 There is so much richness and depth happening for a simple pot of lentils.
-Perfect healthy comfort food for the cooler months.
 Lentils and Mushrooms are simmered with mirepoix, lots of garlic, red wine, rosemary, smoked paprika, a few other ingredients for complexity and finished with green peas and a touch of vegan butter.
 I really like the addition of peas but if that isn't your thing you can leave them out.
-I used brown lentils, but you can definitely use green if that is what you have or prefer.
+I use brown or green lentils, whatever I happen to have on hand works.

 Hey!
 I'm Trisha